Any questions? Give us a call: 800-909-8034

 Industry Trends

-Businesses have many visitors need quality furniture that looks professional, is long lasting, and conforms to safety requirements.
+Businesses that have many visitors need quality furniture that looks professional, is long lasting, and conforms to safety requirements.
 Contract-grade furniture is the solution.
-Our commercial furniture is designed with large companies in mind—every table, barstool, and chair we create is durable and functional yet classically stylish.
+Our commercial-grade furniture is designed with large companies in mind.
+Every table, barstool, and chair we create is durable and functional yet classically stylish.

-We’ll explain what contract grade furniture is, why you need it, and what types of businesses use it frequently.
+Learn below what contract-grade furniture is, why you need it, and what types of businesses use it frequently.

 What Is Contract Grade Furniture?

-You won’t find contract grade furniture at a typical furniture store.
+You won’t find contract-grade furniture at a typical furniture store.
 Furniture stores sell residential furniture, which is designed for use in homes.
-MityLite specializes in commercial furniture and is the best choice for reliable, high-quality office or hospitality furniture.
+MityLite specializes in commercial-grade furniture, including reliable, high-quality office and hospitality furniture.

 MityLite Chairs on Chair Carts